 The eruption of any trade war between countries affects the world supply chain, increases the cost of doing business, and negatively affects the world’s financial markets.
 In July this year, China and U.S. imposed trade tariffs.
 This was the culmination of a strong exchange of words between the two nations.

 The U.S. is prepared to impose an additional US$16 billion tariff on Chinese goods if Beijing retaliates.
 The EU has also announced that it is likely to retaliate with a US$300 million tariff if the U.S. imposes tariffs on cars manufactured in Europe.

 According to the World Trade Organization (WTO), these trade conflicts will derail the global economy if these tariffs are not removed.
 The good news is that the U.S. and EU are prepared to enter into agreements that will include zero subsidies, zero tariffs, and zero non-tariff barriers.

 How does a trade war affect me?

-You may be wondering how the current trade wars will affect you?
+You may be wondering how the current trade wars will affect you.
 Trade wars affect the prices of consumer goods significantly.
-The current war is resulting, for example, in high prices for steel and aluminum that are used extensively in many manufactured products, such as buildings, bridges, tools, ships, automobiles, machines, appliances, and weapons.
+The current war is resulting, for example, in high prices for steel and aluminum, which are used extensively in many manufactured products, such as buildings, bridges, tools, ships, automobiles, machines, appliances, and weapons.
 Manufacturers respond to higher imported raw material costs by passing them off to the consumer in the form of higher prices for their products.
 Higher prices, in turn, fuel inflation and interest rates.
-At the same time, spending and investment slow as prices and the cost of borrowing money increases, all of which leads to slower economic growth in the short-term and heightens the risk of a recession in the long-term.
+At the same time, spending and investment slow as prices and the cost of borrowing money increase, all of which lead to slower economic growth in the short term and heighten the risk of a recession in the long term.